 All children will be respected for their individuality and their potential recognised, valued and nurtured.
 Activities and the use of play equipment offer children opportunities to develop in an environment free from prejudice and discrimination.
-Appropriate opportunities will be given to children to explore, acknowledge and value similarities and differences between themselves and others in the areas of gender, race, culture, religion, language and abilities.
+Appropriate opportunities will be given to children to explore, acknowledge and value similarities and difference between themselves and others in the areas of gender, race, culture, religion, language and abilities.
 In order to ensure these principles are adhered to, the club will practice the following:

 1. Admission will be in accordance with the Admissions Policy.

 2. Registration will ensure that children's names are accurately recorded and pronounced.

 3. Discriminatory behaviour/remarks are unacceptable in Livewires out of school club and will be treated seriously.
 The response will aim to be sensitive to the feelings of the victim and to help those responsible to understand and overcome their prejudices.

 4. Racist symbols, badges and insignia in any form are forbidden in the club.